 Fesenjan may indeed be served around that time if the weather is cooler.
 It is often considered a special occasion dish.

 Tehran hosts a pomegranate festival every year in October which celebrates the fruit.
 Iran is the largest exporter of pomegranate in the world and second-largest producer.
 There are apparently over 700 varieties, varying from very tart to sweeter.

 Iranian cuisine uses pomegranate in all forms - the fresh fruit, as juice and as pomegranate syrup/molasses.

 Pomegranate molasses, or pomegranate syrup, is made by reducing pomegranate juice down until it is a thick syrup.
 Since pomegranates can vary in how sweet or tart they are, so too can pomegranate molasses.
 Some brands are also thicker than others.

 As a result, how sweet or tart fesenjan is can vary depending on the pomegranate molasses that you use.
 Some people also prefer it a bit sweeter and may add a little sugar along with the other ingredients if the pomegranate is not as sweet.

-As well as being used in this stew, pomegranate molasses is used in other Persian dishes, such as as a glaze and in salads.
-It is also used in Turkish cooking, such as in kisir, a Turkish bulgar salad.
+As well as being used in this stew, you'll find pomegranate molasses used in other Persian dishes, such as as a glaze and in salads.
+It's a popular ingredient in Turkish cooking as well, such as in kisir, a Turkish bulgar salad.